maziac/DeZog/documentation/Usage.md

 - execAddress: for object files you can set the PC (program counter) start address.
 I.e. after loading the program will start at this address.
 - smallValuesMaximum: DeZog format numbers (labels, constants) basically in 2 ways depending on their size: 'small values' and 'big values'.
 Small values are typically constants like the maximum number of something you defined in your asm file.
 Big values are typically addresses.
 Here you can give the boundary between these 2 groups. bigValues usually also show their contents, i.e. the value at the address along the address itself.
 Usually 512 is a good boundary value.
 - tmpDir: A temporary directory used for files created during the debugging.
-At the moment this is only used to create the file for the disassembly if the PC reaches areas without any associated assembler listing.
+This is e.g. used for the file to show the disassembly PC reaches areas without any associated assembler listing or for the save states.
 - memoryViewer: The following properties configure the memory viewer (used to show memory dumps).
 	- addressColor: The first column shows the address.
 You can change the color here.
 	- asciiColor: You can change the color of the ascii field here.